Kingston upon Hull: Wyke and wool trade

 Kingston upon Hull stands on the north bank of the Humber Estuary at the mouth of its tributary, the River Hull.
 The valley of the River Hull has been inhabited since the early Neolithic period but there is little evidence of a substantial settlement in the area of the present city.
 The area was attractive to people because it gave access to a prosperous hinterland and navigable rivers but the site was poor, being remote, low-lying and with no fresh water.
 It was originally an outlying part of the hamlet of Myton, named Wyke.
 The name is thought to originate either from a Scandinavian word Vik meaning inlet or from the Saxon Wic meaning dwelling place or refuge.

 The River Hull was a good haven for shipping, whose trade included the export of wool from Meaux Abbey, which owned Myton.
 In 1293, the town of Wyke was acquired from the abbey by King Edward I, who, on 1 April 1299, granted it a royal charter that renamed the settlement King's town upon Hull or Kingston upon Hull.
 The charter is preserved in the archives of the Guildhall.
+When first created, the borough straddled the ancient parishes of Hessle and North Ferriby, but was remote from either parish church.
+A chapel of ease dedicated to Holy Trinity was built to serve the part of the borough in Hessle parish; that church subsequently became Hull Minster.
+St Mary's Church similarly began as a chapel of ease for the part of the borough in North Ferriby parish.

 In 1440, a further charter incorporated the town and instituted local government consisting of a mayor, a sheriff and twelve aldermen.

-In his Guide to Hull (1817), J.C.
-Craggs provides a colourful background to Edward's acquisition and naming of the town.
-He writes that the King and a hunting party started a hare which "led them along the delightful banks of the River Hull to the hamlet of Wyke … [Edward], charmed with the scene before him, viewed with delight the advantageous situation of this hitherto neglected and obscure corner.
+In his Guide to Hull (1817), J. C. Craggs provides a colourful background to Edward's acquisition and naming of the town.
+He writes that the King and a hunting party started a hare which "led them along the delightful banks of the River Hull to the hamlet of Wyke ...
+[Edward], charmed with the scene before him, viewed with delight the advantageous situation of this hitherto neglected and obscure corner.
 He foresaw it might become subservient both to render the kingdom more secure against foreign invasion, and at the same time greatly to enforce its commerce".
 Pursuant to these thoughts, Craggs continues, Edward purchased the land from the Abbot of Meaux, had a manor hall built for himself, issued proclamations encouraging development within the town, and bestowed upon it the royal appellation, King's Town.